 Next, spend a few minutes in silence while you are still.
 Sit somewhere you won't be disturbed, shut your eyes, and place the palms of your hands on your thighs.
 Observe the warmth your hands create as it seeps into your body.
 After a minute or so, move your hands to your belly and repeat the exercise, shifting up in a short while to the top of your chest.

 Clear-up daily stress

 Each day comes with challenges, some big, some small.
 Nonetheless, no matter their size, they all result in an accumulation of stress.
 If you often lie in bed going through the day's difficulties, you'll benefit from cleaning them up before settling down to sleep.

 While you're sitting, after instilling a sense of peace, keep your eyes closed and ask yourself whether you lost energy during the day to an event you found stressful.
-Perhaps you burned dinner or had a difficult conversation.
-Or you may have received an unexpected bill that made you shudder or stubbed your toe.
+Perhaps you were late for a meeting or had a difficult conversation.
+Or you may have received an unexpected bill that made you shudder or just stubbed your toe.

 Go through all energy-sapping events that made you anxious, however slight, and imagine the energy you lost returning to your system.
 Feel it stream into your body, relaxing you.
 All the while, breathe deeply, noting the air filling your lungs and expanding your chest.
 If unrelated thoughts arise, let them go and return your attention to the exercise.

 Settle in bed

 When you are in bed, spend a few moments getting comfortable.
 Be mindful of the position of your torso, arms, legs, and neck.
 Notice the sensation of your head sinking into the pillow, observe the weight of your body, and be aware of your body touching the mattress.

 By the time you've engaged in the mindful exercises mentioned, you will be so relaxed you'll rest with ease.
 The more you practice, the sooner your wind-down routine will become a habit that leads to regular, peaceful sleep.